leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 Here you can enable/disable autofire.<br>
 Instead of pressing insanely the fire button, you can select autofire and the emulator will make the magic, emulating the repetitive pressing of the button.<br>
-You can enable/disable each button of both players, and applies for any type of control, keyboard or joystick.
+You can enable/disable any button of both players, and applies for any type of control, keyboard or joystick.

 <b>1.2-.
 List menu</b>